How to Support Your Mental Health this Holiday Season

 How do you support your mental health during the holiday season?

-Well.ca now offers preferred pricing for BEACON digital therapy, which provides CBT guided by a registered mental health professional.
+Well.ca now offers preferred pricing for MindBeacon digital therapy, which provides CBT guided by a registered mental health professional.
 Because it’s digital, it’s there for you anytime, anywhere you want it.
 And it’s covered by most group health benefits plans.
-To learn more, check out BEACON at Well.ca services today.
+To learn more, check out MindBeacon at Well.ca services today.